The Thomas Hardye School: Comprehensive

 In 1980, Dorchester's secondary schools changed from the grammar school system (with three schools: separate boys’ and girls’ grammar schools and a mixed secondary modern) to comprehensive.
 Dorchester Grammar School for Girls combined with the female half of Dorchester Secondary Modern to form Castlefield School, based on the site of the Dorchester Secondary Modern School, while the boys of the Secondary Modern moved to the site of Hardye's School.
 The boys’ school had boarding facilities until 1982.
 The current school is a merger of the former Hardye's School (boys) and Castlefield School (girls) in 1990.
 The school moved to The Castlefield School site in 1992.
 The Hardye's School site was subsequently sold in 1995 and developed into housing.

 On Friday 12 December 2008, the Prince of Wales and the Duchess of Cornwall visited the school to officially open the newly constructed library and sports hall.

 Academy

 On 1 August 2011, the Thomas Hardye School officially gained academy status under the UK Government scheme.

-Removal of houses

-In the school year starting 2022, the current headteacher Nick Rutherford, has installed a plan to remove the traditional House system and instead replace it with a Year group based system.
-Houses up until this point had been advertised using coloured ties, like traditionally done, however this has adapted to the Year group system.

-The reasons for this change include: